zy-han/Data-X-Uniswap-Winning-Trading-Strategy-Analysis/README.md

 The project consists of three parts - Datasets, API, and Models.
 Here is a step-by-step introduction on how to reproduce our work.

 ### Datasets
 Our data came from two sources.
-We fetched USDC Token's daily transaction data using the GraphQL language on https://thegraph.com/explorer/subgraph/uniswap/uniswap-v2 - automatic!
+We fetched USDC Token's daily transaction data using the GraphQL language on [TheGraph Uniswap-V2](https://thegraph.com/explorer/subgraph/uniswap/uniswap-v2).

 ## API Reference
 Our project involves the use of Uniswap API.
 Details could be found here: https://uniswap.org/docs/v2/API/overview/.